- SAP pays large numbers of IT media entities in both advertising and in paid placements.

 Who Verifies SAP?

 What this leaves is the conclusion is that there is very little independent verification of SAP.
-Furthermore, the fact-checking research on the part of Brightwork is considered unconstructive on the part of the SAP community.
+Furthermore, the fact-checking research on Brightwork is considered unconstructive on the part of the SAP community.
 This is not surprising in the same way that it would not be surprising to learn that politicians don’t find fact-checking entities like Politifact to be “constructive.”
 The smoothest way for any IT media entity to operate is to solicit funding from the sell-side and serve as a passive message repeater.
 It is also the pathway for the least conflict.
 By publishing positive information, you receive the endorsement of the community that makes money off of SAP.

 Is it True that Media Entities Paid by SAP are Merely “Reporting the News”